Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 That's not very useful, especially for a website about space tourism!

 Although the phrase "Alien World" in some sense _describes_ Purpiter, it does not adequately _replace_ the image in the article.
-Even "a purple planet in space", though more descriptive, does not get everything across we wanted by using an image.
+Even "a purple planet in space", though more descriptive, does not get everything across Jenna wanted by using an image.

-We want the alt text to serve as a **replacement**, so let's use it to convey the details of Purpiter that make it distinct and interesting.
+She wants the alt text to serve as a **replacement**, so she needs to use it to convey the details of Purpiter that make it distinct and interesting.

 <blockquote>